An uncountable Moore-Schmidt theorem: Introduction

-If $f \colon X \to Y$ is a concrete measurable map, we refer to $[f] \coloneqq \iota \circ f \in \Hom(X_\mu \to Y)$ as the \emph{abstraction} of $f$, and $f$ as a \emph{realization} of $[f]$; chasing all the definitions, we see that $[f]^* E = [f^* E]$ for all measurable subsets $E$ of $Y$.
+If $f \colon X \to Y$ is a concrete measurable map, we refer to $[f] \coloneqq \iota \circ f \in \Hom_{\AbsMes}(X_\mu; Y)$ as the \emph{abstraction} of $f$, and $f$ as a \emph{realization} of $[f]$; chasing all the definitions, we see that $[f]^* E = [f^* E]$ for all measurable subsets $E$ of $Y$.
 Note that if $f \colon X \to Y$, $g \colon X \to Y$ are concrete measurable maps that agree $\mu$-almost everywhere, then $[f] = [g]$.
 The converse is only true in certain cases: see Section \ref{condrep-sec}.
-Furthermore, there exist abstract measurable maps in $\Hom(X_\mu \to Y)$ that have no realizations as concrete measurable maps from $X$ to $Y$; again, see Section \ref{condrep-sec}.
-As such, $\Hom(X_\mu \to Y)$ is not equivalent in general to the space $L^0(X \to Y)$ of concrete measurable maps from $X$ to $Y$ up to almost everywhere equivalence, although the two spaces are still analogous in many ways.
-Our philosophy is that $\Hom(X_\mu \to Y)$ is a superior replacement for $L^0(X \to Y)$ in uncountable settings, as it exhibits fewer pathologies; for instance it behaves well with respect to arbitrary products, as seen in Proposition \ref{product}, whereas $L^0(X \to Y)$ does not (see Example \ref{bad-ex}).
+Furthermore, there exist abstract measurable maps in $\Hom_{\AbsMes}(X_\mu; Y)$ that have no realizations as concrete measurable maps from $X$ to $Y$; again, see Section \ref{condrep-sec}.
+As such, $\Hom_{\AbsMes}(X_\mu; Y)$ is not equivalent in general to the space $L^0(X; Y)$ of concrete measurable maps from $X$ to $Y$ up to almost everywhere equivalence, although the two spaces are still analogous in many ways.
+Our philosophy is that $\Hom_{\AbsMes}(X_\mu; Y)$ is a superior replacement for $L^0(X; Y)$ in uncountable settings, as it exhibits fewer pathologies; for instance it behaves well with respect to arbitrary products, as seen in Proposition \ref{product}, whereas $L^0(X; Y)$ does not (see Example \ref{bad-ex}).
 The main drawback of working with $X_\mu$ is the inability to use ``pointwise'' arguments; however, it turns out that most of the tools we really need for our applications can be formulated without reference to points.
 (Here we follow the philosophy of ``conditional set theory'' as laid out in \cite{drapeau2016algebra}.)

 \begin{example} Let $X$ be the unit interval $[0,1]$ with the Borel $\sigma$-algebra and Lebesgue measure $\mu$.
-Then $\Hom_w(\mathrm{pt} \to X_\mu)$ is quite large (it is the Stone space of $\X_\mu$, so for instance $\X_\mu$ can be identified with the clopen subsets of this space), but $\Hom(\mathrm{pt} \to X_\mu)$ can be verified to be empty.
-Thus $X_\mu$ contains no ``points'' (although it does contain a large number of ``weak points''), which explains why one cannot use ``pointwise'' arguments when working with $X_\mu$ as a base space.
+Then $\Hom_{\AbsMes}(\mathrm{pt}; X_\mu)$ can be verified to be empty.
+Thus $X_\mu$ contains no ``points'', which explains why one cannot use ``pointwise'' arguments when working with $X_\mu$ as a base space.
 Note this argument also shows that $X_\mu$ is not isomorphic to a concrete measurable algebra. \end{example}